-As a novice marketer, you don’t have seniority among your peers.
-Because of that reality, some contacts and resources that may be available to more experienced people will be off limits to you at this point in your career.
+- Think Outside the Box – As a novice marketer, you don’t have seniority among your peers.
+Because of that reality, some contacts and resources that may be available to more experienced people will be off-limits to you at this point in your career.
 However, there’s no reason to be discouraged.
 Urge yourself to think outside the box, beyond the usual tricks and techniques.
 Your resourcefulness could pay off for clients and earn admiration from peers.
-To get into the habit of thinking in ways that defy expectations, continually ask yourself, “Is there something I’m missing?” or “Could I go about this in a different way?”
+To get into the habit of thinking in ways that defy expectations, continually ask yourself, “Is there something I’m missing?” or “Could I go about this in a different way?

-Being persuasive is not as simple as it might seem, because there are elements that you can’t control.
-You can manage some parts of the messages you deliver by using enticing words, relatable stories and funny examples, but people’s brains also take the information they hear and link it back to past experiences they’ve gone through.
+- Control Your Messages – Being persuasive is not as simple as it might seem, because there are elements that you can’t control.
+You can manage some parts of the messages you deliver by using enticing words, relatable stories, and funny examples, but people’s brains also take the information they hear and link it back to past experiences they’ve gone through.
 You cannot control that aspect, but you can exert power over how the message is perceived.

 However, in some cases, you’ll need to rely on less obvious metrics to figure out whether what you’re doing is useful, or if changes are necessary.
 Data about website visits, concert attendance, interest in the artist across social media channels and even ringtone downloads could all tell tales of marketing method worthiness.

-You’ve already learned how it’s important it is to have an inquisitive mindset and realize almost any interaction could stimulate good ideas for your marketing career.
+- Keep an Eye on Industry Advancements – You’ve already learned how it’s important it is to have an inquisitive mindset and realize that almost any interaction could stimulate good ideas for your marketing career.
 Similarly, work hard to stay on top of industry developments.
-Trade journals, websites and blogs offer excellent insight that could help you learn about effective new approaches before they become mainstream.
-Subscribe to this Martech publication!
+Trade journals, websites, and blogs offer excellent insight that could help you learn about effective new approaches before they become mainstream.
+Subscribe to this Martech publication and listen to Douglas Karr’s Martech Zone Interviews Podcast!
 You won’t be able to understand every article, but over time you’ll increase your knowledge exponentially.

-As you work your way through the marketing industry ranks, remain humble and always expose yourself to the backgrounds of people you admire.
+- Take Inspiration from Admirable People – As you work your way through the marketing industry ranks, remain humble and always expose yourself to the backgrounds of people you admire.
 Those individuals may not even be in the marketing industry, but they can still teach you principles that are advantageous for achieving your goals.
-If the people who inspire you are famous, consider downloading podcasts, reading autobiographies or watching YouTube interviews to get more details about how their minds work.
+If the people who inspire you are famous, consider downloading podcasts, reading autobiographies, or watching YouTube interviews to get more details about how their minds work.

-According to some industry analysts, knowledge of marketing automation is an in-demand skill that could help you get ahead while navigating an ever-changing landscape.
+- Explore Marketing Automation Technologies – According to some industry analysts, knowledge of marketing automation is an in-demand skill that could help you get ahead while navigating an ever-changing landscape.
 Besides possessing knowledge about an increasingly prevalent topic, you could become more efficient with everyday duties.
-Marketing automation makes it simpler to spread the word, generate leads and communicate with customers, without wasting time through redundancy.
+Marketing automation makes it simpler to spread the word, generate leads, and communicate with customers, without wasting time through redundancy.

-Ok, I had 9 great tips but Douglas Karr is jumping in and adding a tenth!
-Be sure to join the Martech community.
-Modern marketing is largely dependent upon technology to effectively deploy and measure strategies with limited resources.
+- Join Marketing Communities – Modern marketing is largely dependent upon technology to effectively deploy and measure strategies with limited resources.
 The tools are here to help and you can learn a ton just asking questions of experts in our community.
+Be sure to join marketing communities throughout social media – especially ones that speak to marketing within your industry.
 You won’t understand every conversation – but you’ll pick up great tips that will help you expand your knowledge over time.

 Welcome, New Marketer!